Add a period over period comparison

 By default, the previous year's data is selected for comparison.
 Adjust these options if you prefer.

 When editing a dashboard, there is a checkbox labeled Automatically Add Parameter Control.
-This will add a Time Lag filter allowing you to change these period over period settings while viewing.
-You can also add this filter later.
+If selected, a Time Lag filter will be added allowing you to change these period over period settings while viewing the dashboard.
+You can also add this filter later to your dashboard or to other types of views like reports.

 Click the submit button at the bottom of the dialog to update the metric set with a new measure displaying data from a different time period directly alongside the original.